When and How to Shock Your Swimming Pool

 - It is an excellent choice if you need to raise your pool's calcium levels.

 - It needs to be pre-dissolved before it is used.

 - After treatment, you need to wait for eight hours before swimming, but check the manufacturer's instructions on the package to be safe.

 2. Lithium Hypochlorite

-- Wait for 8 hours before swimming.
+- Wait for eight hours after use before swimming.

 - It doesn’t need to be pre-dissolved.

 - Because it doesn't contain chlorine, you can use it to use it at any time of the day.

 - You only have to wait 15 minutes after use before swimming because it is non-chlorinated.